 Letters of Recommendation

 Check to see whether your department requires letters of recommendation from references.
-If so, you can include their email addresses in your online application, or have them send paper copies directly to your program’s department.
+If so, you can include the letter writers' email addresses in your online application, or have the people you ask to write those lettes send paper copies directly to your program’s department.

-The Graduate School doesn’t require entrance tests, but check to see whether your department requires you to submit GRE, GMAT, or subject test scores with your application.
+The Graduate School does not require entrance tests, but check to see whether your department requires you to submit GRE, GMAT, or subject test scores with your application.
 If so, have the testing agency send official scores to Virginia Tech Graduate School, code 5859.

 Check with your department to see if its submission deadlines fall before the Graduate School's established deadlines, shown in this chart.

 Applying as an International Student

 International students seeking F-1 or J-1 status may apply only to the Blacksburg and National Capital Region campuses and may not enroll in executive master's and virtual programs.
 For assistance with immigration questions, contact the Cranwell International Center if applying to the Blacksburg Campus, our our immigration advisors in the Northern Virginia Graduate Center if applying to the Greater Washington DC area campus.
 Regardless of your campus location, financial and immigration documents may be submitted after you receive admission into a graduate program.

 The Graduate School sends an official offer of admission to applicants upon the recommendation of the department faculty.
 Admitted applicants who are offered graduate assistantships at Virginia Tech are not required to make a decision to commit to the assistantship offer until April 15.
 See the assistantships page for more details.